apache/johnzon/src/site/markdown/index.md

 </dependency>
 ]]></pre>

-This is the implementation of the specification.
+This is the implementation of the JSON-P 1.1 specification.
 You'll surely want to add the API as dependency too:

 <pre class="prettyprint linenums"><![CDATA[
 <dependency>
   <groupId>org.apache.geronimo.specs</groupId>
-  <artifactId>geronimo-json_1.0_spec</artifactId>
+  <artifactId>geronimo-json_1.1_spec</artifactId>
   <version>${jsonspecversion}</version>
   <scope>provided</scope> <!-- or compile if your environment doesn't provide it -->
 </dependency>